hwhite36/xapi-data-analyzer/README.md

 ### What's saved
 The program will save a spreadsheet for each chapter that you requested data about.
 These will be named `Chapter x.csv` and will be saved in the current directory.
 A spreadsheet containing information on students' time spent will also be saved, named `StudentDurations.csv`.

+It's important to note that if there are any .csv files of the same name in the same directory, __they will be overwritten!__
 ## License
 This package is licensed under the MIT License.
 The full license text is available in LICENSE in the root directory.